4 File Management

 Google Drive’s path, of a sort

 Google Drive also has a folder structure, but it is not nearly as useful or accessible as Mac’s Finder or Window’s File Explorer.
-In particular, it is difficult to copy the path address (as of Summer 2025).
+It is difficult to copy the path address (as of Summer 2025).
 That said, the path does appear at the top of your Google Drive screen.
 You may need to click three little dots to the left of the path to access the full path information.

 File structure

-Documents folder
+The Documents folder

 Clean out the Downloads folder

-If you store your files in your Downloads folder, this can be hard to quickly fix.
-A temporary fix is available.
-Create a plausible file structure in your Documents folder, as described below.
+If you store your files in your Downloads folder, you do not have to fix it all at once.
+Instead, create a plausible file structure in your Documents folder, as described below.
 Move all contents of your Downloads folder to a folder named “Downloads (insert date)” inside your Documents folder.
 For all future downloads of potentially permanent files, save them in your Documents folder in a reasonable location.
-Over time, you can remove things from your Downloads folder.
-Delete unneeded files, and move others to reasonable locations in your Documents folder.
+Over time, you can remove things from the copied Downloads folder titled “Downloads (insert date)” that now lives in your Documents folder.
+Delete unneeded files.
+Move others to reasonable locations in your Documents folder.
 Remove temptation to use your Downloads folder as permanent storage by regularly deleting all the files that end up there.
-They should all be temporary anyways.
+The files in the downloads folder should all be temporary anyways.

-Folder system principles
+Folder system organization principles

 - Leverage the alpha-numeric ordering required by the Finder (Mac)/File Explorer (PC) programs.

-- Start file and folder names with the year when applicable.
-Add the month and/or date after the year.
-Use spaces and punctuation strategically.
-For example, “2026 Summer” comes before “2026Fall”, because a space “ ” comes before “F” in the alpha-numeric order.
+- Use spaces and punctuation strategically.
+“2026 Summer” is before “2026Fall”, because a space “ ” comes before “F” in the alpha-numeric order.

 - Start commonly used files and folders with the beginning of the alphabet.
 Even putting “1” or “aa” at the beginning of a file or folder can be effective, albeit inelegant.